General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America Merrill Lynch

 Great.
 That's very helpful.
 And then a second question.
-If we think about the pressures in North America and if they continue, Chuck, are there any other levers other than sort of the structural items that you've outlined so far, maybe going to external measures and looking at your partners and the dealer and supplier base that are, in some cases, making a lot more money?
+If we think about the pressures in North America and if they continue, Chuck, are there any other levers other than sort of the structural items that you've outlined so far, maybe going to external measures and looking at your partners on the dealer and supplier base that are, in some cases, making a lot more money?
 Is there an opportunity to spread the pain through the value chain and work with your partners?

 Charles K. Stevens - General Motors Co.

 Well, we work with our partners across the value chain on a day-to-day basis.
-We get into a slowdown thing.
+I think we get into a slowdown thing.
 The first thing is to take full advantage of driving as much efficiency as you can in the things that you control.
 And what we control directly, to a large extent, is our own cost base and our own fixed cost.
 And that's where, as you know, we have significant leverage, much more so than we did back in 2008 and 2009.
 And as we've talked about before, we believe there's $3 billion to $4 billion of cost efficiency that we could drive as we entered a downturn, assuming it was a 25% downturn.

 We work continuously with our suppliers.
 We've been strategically engaged with our suppliers over the last number of years.
 You look at the commercial and technical performance that we've been generating and as a big part of that $5 billion that we've generated to date, that's because of our relationship with the suppliers, much different than it used to be in the past.
 Work, bring their best ideas to the table, innovate.
-So I'm sure if we were in a challenging environment, we would work up with our suppliers.
+So I'm sure if we were in a challenging environment, we would work it with our suppliers.
 We worked with our dealers in 2008 and 2009.
 I'm sure we would continue to work with our dealers on a go-forward basis.

 One example of that is when we had the challenges back in 2014.
 We never lost any share.
 The dealers repaired millions of vehicles while taking care of customers, while continuing to help us achieve our business objectives, and that's a strong partnership.
 The other thing I would say is in a downturn and we don't talk about it a lot, customer care and aftersales is countercyclical and that will help us to keep our earnings robust and outperform going through the downturn, as well.
 So again, a number of levers to pull, a number of partnerships we'd certainly want to leverage as we go into it, and we leverage those today.